 Invasion of Privacy (Cal.
 Const.
 Art.
 I, § 1 and Common Law; Cal.
 Gov't Code §§ 810, 815 et seq.)

-(Plaintiffs Kraft, Lancaster, Moore, Powitzky and Utzman Against Defendants County, City, Midnight Mission, Illumination Foundation, and Protection America, Inc.)
+(Plaintiffs Kraft, Lancaster, Moore, Powitzky and Utzman Against Defendants County, Anaheim, Midnight Mission, Illumination Foundation, and Protection America, Inc.)

-- 274. Plaintiffs incorporate by reference the above allegations, as if set forth in full. - 275.
-The California Constitution and the common law prohibit private and governmental actors from engaging in unjustified invasions of personal privacy. - 276.
-Plaintiffs had a reasonable expectation of privacy while living at Defendants' shelters. - 277.
-Defendants City and Illumination Foundation violated that right to privacy by subjecting Plaintiffs Moore, Powitzky, and Utzman to invasive searches.
+- 302. Plaintiffs incorporate by reference the above allegations, as if set forth in full. - 303.
+The California Constitution and the common law prohibit private and governmental actors from engaging in unjustified invasions of personal privacy. - 304.
+Plaintiffs had a reasonable expectation of privacy while living at Defendants' shelters. - 305.
+Defendants Anaheim, Illumination Foundation, and Protection America violated that right to privacy by subjecting Ms. Moore, Ms. Powitzky, and Ms. Utzman to invasive searches.
 Illumination Foundation and Protection America staff were acting within the scope of their employment when they searched Plaintiffs.
-The very nature of the searches required by the City included physical contact with residents.
+The very nature of the searches required by Anaheim included physical contact with residents.
 A body search of a shelter resident by shelter staff inherently requires the physical touching of that shelter resident.
-Shelter staff do not touch shelter residents during such searches for personal reasons but rather are required to do so under the required search and security policies. - authority over the shelter residents, as they determined whether residents had a place to live.
+Shelter staff do not touch shelter residents during such searches for personal reasons but rather are required to do so under the required search and security policies. - 306.
+Illumination Foundation and Protection America staff and security personnel maintained extraordinary power and authority over the shelter residents, as they determined whether residents had a place to live.
 Inappropriate groping occurring during the execution of such searches is a foreseeable consequence of these policies and the resulting invasions of privacy were proximately caused by acts of shelter staff and security personnel.
-Inappropriate and unwanted touching, propositioning, leering, vulgar comments, and groping occurring during the execution of such searches is a foreseeable consequence of these policies and is not a substantial departure from the duties of shelter staff and security personnel. - 279.
-Defendants County, City, Midnight Mission, and Illumination Foundation also violated the privacy provisions of the Constitution when staff at La Mesa and the Courtyard sexually touched, propositioned, leered, groped, and made vulgar comments to
+Inappropriate and unwanted touching, propositioning, leering, vulgar comments, and groping occurring during the execution of such searches is a foreseeable consequence of these policies and is not a substantial departure from the duties of shelter staff and security personnel.